 Most epoxy coatings will give you about 5 years of protection before they begin to deteriorate.
 In busier garages with more heavy use, it could happen sooner than that.
 You will get much longer out of polyurea, even up to 15 years, with most products lasting at least 10.

 The ultimate decision on which product is best comes down to a few factors.
 For many homeowners and business owners, epoxy offers a highly durable and cost-effective solution.
 It’s a popular choice for residential garages and workshops due to its affordability and widespread availability at most home improvement stores.
-While it’s still beneficial to use a professional for proper installation and longer-lasting results, epoxy requires less prep work compared to other options, which significantly reduces the overall cost.
+While using a professional for proper installation and longer-lasting results is still beneficial, epoxy requires less prep work than other options, significantly reducing the overall cost.

-Epoxy floors are known for their durability, handling most residential garage floors with ease, and offering easy cleanup.
+Epoxy floors are known for their durability, ease of handling most residential garage floors, and easy cleanup.
 Although reapplication may be necessary every 5 years or so, the process is straightforward and provides an opportunity to refresh and upgrade your flooring.
-Epoxy’s balance of cost-effectiveness, ease of maintenance, and solid durability makes it an excellent choice for those looking to enhance their garage or workshop spaces without breaking the bank.
+Epoxy’s cost-effectiveness, ease of maintenance, and solid durability make it an excellent choice for those looking to enhance their garage or workshop spaces without breaking the bank.

-Polyurea, on the other hand, tends to be best for extreme durability in high-impact areas, such as busy workshops or professional garage spaces.
+On the other hand, polyurea floor coatings tend to be best for extreme durability in high-impact areas, such as busy workshops or professional garage spaces.
 It lasts longer, with some products providing an attractive-looking, protected floor for up to 15 years.
 However, the biggest drawback of polyurea is the significantly higher cost, both for the material itself and for professional installation.
 Additionally, any necessary repairs or restorations before application can drive the cost up even further.